TitilayoMG/Software-Sales-Report/README.md

 ## Data Modelling
 The Star Schema is the 'Fact Table' and other 5 tables were connected to it.
 PowerBI does this intelligently, automatically creating relationships with them.
 * Model View

 ![](AutomatedModel.PNG)

 ## Data Analysis
 I began writing several DAX, creating advance measures and calculated columns to get the right metrics for the Software Company's Sales analysis.
 Several expressions and functions were made to arrive at the desired Key Performance Indicator (KPI).
-I Translated business requirements into report specifications and optimized the report performance by considering the data volume and using best practices.
+Translated business requirements into report specifications and optimized the report performance by considering the data volume and using best practices.
 * DAX
 ![](DAX.PNG)